-Here’s an easy egg carton black cat costume idea for kids.
+Here’s an easy DIY black cat costume made from egg cartons!

 Where we live Halloween is not huge, but it’s gaining popularity year after year.
-The kids see it on TV, in the supermarket, and in the department stores.
-Costumes and bags of chocolates are big business, and little kids don’t really understand that most Australians didn’t grow up with the holiday so they are not very fond of it.
-While we might see it as commercialism and money-making hype they just want to have fun and eat junk food like the kids on TV.
+The kids see it on TV, in the supermarket, and in the department stores and they want to join the fun and go Trick or Treating.

 I didn’t want to spend a lot of money on costumes, but I wanted my kids to be able to celebrate too so I decided to make them a black cat costume each.
 It cost me a grand total of $2 each for black t-shirts from K-Mart.
 The rest of the stuff we had already at home.

-If you’re a last-minute kind of person (I usually am), you can whip this idea up in a morning so long as you have some drying time to spare for the paint.
-Here’s how we made it…
+If you’re a last-minute kind of person (I usually am), you can whip this idea up in a single morning.
+Just make sure you leave enough drying time for the paint.

-How to make an egg carton black cat costume
+How to make a DIY black cat costume

 You will need: